fantine/microseismic-detection-ml/README.md

 ### Set the datapath

-Set the `DATAPATH` variable inside `config/datapath.sh` to the data or scratch to which you want write data files.
+Set the `DATAPATH` variable inside `config/datapath.sh` to the data directory to which you want write data files.

 ### Train an ML model